doublesharp/nodemailer-mock/README.md

     * if `true`, return error
     * if `false`, return success
 * `nodemailerMock.mock.setShouldFailCheck({Function} (email)=>{})`
-  * indicate if the specific email pass to the function should fail the call to `transport.sendMail()`
+  * indicate if the specific email passed to the function should fail the call to `transport.sendMail()`
     * if function returns `true`, return error
     * if function returns `false`, return success
 * `nodemailerMock.mock.setMockedVerify({boolean} isMocked)`